Wednesday, 19 February 2025

 Colac train station

 Richard RIORDAN (Polwarth) (19:14): (1017) My adjournment debate this evening is for the Minister for Public and Active Transport, and the action I seek from the minister is the immediate release of funds to make safe and restore the historic Colac train station.
-I alluded to this some months ago in this chamber, about the secret plans to decommission the Colac train station.
+I alluded some months ago in this chamber to the secret plans to decommission the Colac train station.
 This government has known now for the last nearly 10 years that the Colac train station, the historical Colac train station on the Warrnambool line, was not fit for public consumption.
 It had been condemned.
 It has a demolition order on it.
 It currently has its chimneys being held up by safety braces, and late this afternoon in rolled the temporary huts from outside of the Colac community.
 We did not even hire them locally; they have moved them in to act as a temporary train station.